 - Age Limit: This implies that candidates should be at least 17 years of age.
 This age limit is for an undergraduate course.
 Age limit may vary for universities.
 So before applying for a University, candidates should check eligibility requirements set by the University.

 IELTS is used by Universities and Companies across the world to asses the English Language Proficiency of candidates.
 This is because conducting authorities try and test what university and companies are looking for, which is "English Language Proficiency".
 This exam doesn't have any prescribed syllabus.
-But candidates can look at IELTS Exam format to understand the exam and prepare well.
+But candidates can look at IELTS exam pattern to understand the exam and prepare well.

-The duration of the test is 2 hours and 45 minutes.
-There are four Tests sections in the exam which are IELTS Speaking Test, IELTS Reading Test, IELTS Writing test and IELTS Listening test.
+The duration of ielts exam is 2 hours and 45 minutes.
+There are four Tests pattern in the exam which are IELTS Speaking Test, IELTS Reading Test, IELTS Writing test and IELTS Listening test.
 This exam can be taken on Paper or Computer.
 The distinguished tests are given below.

 - Paper-based Test: In this mode of the test, candidates have to sit at a desk in the official exam and answer sheets for 3 tests except for Speaking Test.